TusharKumar15/chillAy/README.md

 * Better UI
 * Removing the option to register business directly and replacing it by the option to send request to get their business registered to prevent anybody from registering any business
 * Shops should have an open and closed button So that customers can order only when the shop is open and not anytime.
 In the database, in shopSchema there is a feild of shopStatus which is currently false for every shop.
 This can be used for the issue
+* The code for API and HTTP requests may not be proper